benfalk/blog/source/_posts/2015-09-10-as-fast-as-possible.markdown

 >  You want this all done by when?!
 There is no way we can get this done by
 >  then.
 Even if we do the technical debt will be crazy.

-Notice how this type of message doesn't really let others know your team is concerned about quality.
-Talking about `technical debt` begins to touch on it, but often this is lost with others that don't understand development.
+Notice how the message doesn't really let others know your team is concerned about quality.
+Talking about `technical debt` touches on it, but often this is lost with others that don't understand development.
 Instead try to have a conversation focused on your software and it's users...

 >  We're concerned with the timeline you've given us to complete this project.
 >  With the speed we'll be working at there is a high chance the quality of
->  our product may potentially suffer, and we don't want to risk giving our
+>  our product will potentially suffer, and we don't want to risk giving our
 >  users less then our best.